pokumars/mixer-logic/README.md

  * Search by name
  * Search by mixing method
  * Randomly generated featured drinks
- * To be added: Search by alcohol type
+ * Added: Search by alcohol type
  * To be added: Login
  * To be added: Save favourite drinks